AdI-70/PULSE-AI-Agent-for-social-media/README.md

 - ConfigMaps and Secrets for configuration management
 - Ingress for external access
 - Resource limits and requests for optimal performance
+- Advanced content ranking system
+- Multi-stage summarization with fact-checking
+- A/B testing framework for content optimization
+- Comprehensive security with JWT authentication and encryption

 ## 🔧 Configuration